vasumahesh1/azura/Docs/Module - Common.md

 #### Parameters
 * `args` The list of arguments that Type needs for construction

-Can return a nullptr in case of failed Allocation

 #### Returns
 A unique pointer with a custom deleter